ashish0kumar/Minimalist-C/hex_editor/README.md

 3. **Commands:** Once the file is loaded, you can use the following commands to interact with the file:

-- p: Print the file content from a specific location in hexadecimal format.
+- `p`: Print the file content from a specific location in hexadecimal format.
     - Enter a location (byte offset) from which you want to start printing.
-    - The editor will display 10 bytes starting from that location.
+    - The editor will display `10` bytes starting from that location.

-- e: Edit the file content at a specific location.
+- `e`: Edit the file content at a specific location.
     - Enter a location (byte offset) where you want to edit.
     - Provide a new hexadecimal value (e.g., `0xFF`).
     - The value at that location will be updated to the new hex value.

-- s: Save the changes and exit the program.
+- `s`: Save the changes and exit the program.

 4. **Example usage:**